namtranase/terminalmind/README.md

 `terminalmind` builds on the work of the [llama.cpp](https://github.com/ggerganov/llama.cpp) project.
 Special thanks to [Georgi Gerganov](https://github.com/ggerganov) and contributors for their groundbreaking work in creating a C++ interface for the LLM model.
 We encourage `terminalmind` users and developers to support and contribute to `llama.cpp`.

-### Supported Features
+## Supported Features

-Examples:
+Demo:
 <p align="center">
   <img src="assets/examples.png" alt="Examples"/>
 </p>

-- [x] Q&A in terminal
+- [x] **Q&A in Terminal**: Interactive question-and-answer functionality directly in your command line.
-- [x] Retrieval of information from local or web-based PDF files
+- [x] **PDF Information Retrieval**: Extract and analyze information from both local and web-based PDF files based on keyword.
-- [x] Summary of online articles
+- [x] **Online Article Summarization**: Quickly summarize the content of online articles with a simple command.
-- [ ] Executing terminal commands based on user input
+- [ ] **Command Execution Based on User Input**: *Upcoming feature* to execute relevant terminal commands automatically based on user queries.
+- [ ] **GPU Acceleration for Enhanced Performance**: *In development* – leveraging GPU acceleration for faster response times and improved efficiency.

 ----